What is the difference between capacity planning and resource planning?

 Capacity planning and resource planning are not the same thing.

-The terms are often used interchangeably but they are different processes with different outcomes.
+While the terms are often used interchangeably they are different processes with different aims and outcomes.

 What is capacity planning?